Please click to view.

 The most common locations for keratoacanthoma include the:

 In rare cases, multiple keratoacanthomas may develop.
 Most keratoacanthomas are painless, but some may be itchy.

 There are no effective self-care treatments for keratoacanthoma.
 Preventing sun damage is crucial to avoiding the development of keratoacanthoma:

-- Avoid ultraviolet (UV) light exposure from natural sunlight or from artificial tanning devices.
+- Avoid UV light exposure from natural sunlight and from artificial tanning devices.

-- Wear broad-spectrum sunscreens (blocking both UVA and UVB) with SPF 30 or higher, reapplying frequently.
+- Wear broad-spectrum sunscreens (blocking both UVA and UVB) with sun protection factor (SPF) 30 or higher, reapplying frequently.

 - Wear wide-brimmed hats and long-sleeved shirts.

 - Stay out of the sun in the middle of the day (between 10:00 AM and 3:00 PM).